 Clean Working Area

 We need a clean working area to shear that is well lit.
 It could be inside or outside.
 In the picture on the bottom, we are working in a clean and well lit up shearing area.
 We can shear on almost anything, but the cleaner the better for your fiber.
 We generally provide plywood, but if you have a tarp to lay down under the plywood that helps things stay cleaner.
-We will be shearing some jobs on a shearing table this year to make things easier on everyone.
+We will be doing some jobs on a shearing table to make things easier on everyone.
 As mentioned above, lighting is beneficial and necessary for the shearing process.
-A source of electricity is also needed to power our clippers; we carry 50' of extension cords with us and will shear off of generator when necessary.
+A source of electricity is also needed to power our clippers; we carry 50' of extension cords with us and will use our generator for shearing, when necessary.